krobison10/FLHuskies_PTTF/validation_tables/README.md

-# train_tables
+# validation_tables

-This directory contains generated training tables and any scripts to directly process them (merge, zip, etc.).
+This directory contains generated tables of validation data are built using the open arena train tables.